-The ARC and board review the club's risk appetite and risk policies at least annually in respect of the major business risks facing the Standard Group, their potential impact, and the systems to manage and mitigate those risks.
+The Standard Ireland Risk Committee and Board review the club's risk appetite and risk policies at least annually in respect of the major business risks, their potential impact, and the systems to manage and mitigate those risks.

 Responsibility for day to day management of risk is the responsibility of the managers' executives as part of the performance of their roles, as set out in individual job descriptions, defined processes and procedures identifying levels of authority within the management structure, and risk policies.
-The Standard Club operates an internal managers' risk committee led by the Chief Risk Officer and including key senior managers, which monitors and provides oversight of risk and capital issues across the business.
-The risk committee is responsible for making recommendations and ensuring that the executive management committee is kept informed of key risk information and issues, and escalating matters of concern to the ARC.
+In addition to the Risk Committee (as a formal sub-committee of the Board), Standard Ireland also operates an internal managers' risk committee led by the Chief Risk Officer and including key senior managers, which monitors and provides oversight of risk and capital issues across the business at a more granular level.
+The managers' risk committee is responsible for making recommendations and ensuring that the executive management committee is kept informed of key risk information and issues, and escalating matters of concern to the Risk Committee of the Board..